AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 * [Streaming Ingestion documentation](https://docs.adobe.com/content/help/en/experience-platform/ingestion/streaming/overview.html)
 * [Data Ingestion API reference](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/ingest-api.yaml)

 Great job!
 That was a lot of information about Web SDK and Launch.
-There is a lot more to it as well which you can explore during your own implementation, but those are the basics to help you get started.
+There is a lot more involved in a full-blown implementation, but those are the basics to help you get started and see the results in Platform.

 >[!NOTE]
 >
 >Now that you are done with the Streaming Ingestion lesson, you can remove the [!UICONTROL Prod] sandbox from your `Luma Tutorial Platform` product profile

-Data Engineers, if you like you can skip ahead a few lessons to the [query service lesson](run-queries.md)
+Data Engineers, if you like you can skip ahead to the [run queries lesson](run-queries.md).

 Data Architects, you can move on to [merge policies](create-merge-policies.md)!